Structural Relaxation of Materials with Spin-Orbit Coupling: Analytical Forces in Spin-Current DFT: Formalism

 \subsection{Derivatives of SOC Integrals}

-In Eqs. (\ref{eqn:gradE}) and (\ref{eqn:gradcell}), we require analytical derivatives of the integrals w.r.t. atomic displacements and cell parameters.
-Their calculation (apart from SOC integrals) has been described elsewhere.\cite{desmarais2023efficient,GORBS,Doll1,Doll2,DOLL_CELLGRAD1,DOLL_CELLGRAD2,DOLL_STRESS} In the following sections we concentrate on the calculation of derivatives of SOC integrals.
+In Eqs. (\ref{eqn:gradE}) and (\ref{eqn:gradcell}), we require analytical derivatives of the integrals with respect to atomic displacements and lattice vectors.
+Their calculation (apart from SOC integrals) has been described elsewhere.\cite{desmarais2023efficient,GORBS,Doll1,Doll2,DOLL_CELLGRAD1,DOLL_CELLGRAD2,DOLL_STRESS} In the following sections we concentrate on the calculation of analytical derivatives of SOC integrals.